Food supply fears whet appetite for Dutch farm technology

 The Dutch began exporting tulip bulbs in the 17th century and more recently they developed expertise in eking high yields out of their scarce, low-lying land.
 The discovery of huge natural gas reserves in the late 1950s provided cheap energy to heat industrial-sized greenhouses.

-Today, many among the Dutch population of 17 million are skeptical about genetically-modified crops imported from the United States, and yet the country has enthusiastically embraced other advanced growing technologies.
+Today, many among the Dutch population of 17 million are sceptical about genetically-modified crops imported from the United States, and yet the country has enthusiastically embraced other advanced growing technologies.

 YIELDS JUMP